Why is Open-E JovianDSS a perfect storage solution for VMware?

 The virtualization system and storage for virtualization should guarantee high availability, data safety, and good performance.
 Just to have everything clear – storage for virtualization is a set of physical devices managed by software where virtual machine images and user data are actually stored.
 As storage is the foundation of virtualization solutions, hardware, and software used for such implementations must meet the highest standards.

-Undoubtedly, Open-E JovianDSS should be taken into consideration when it comes to software for storage for virtualization as the software actually specializes in collaboration with virtualization platforms as storage for them.
+In regards to data storage software for virtualization, Open-E JovianDSS should be taken into consideration.
+Why?
+Because it specializes in collaboration with virtualization platforms as storage for them.
 80% of Open-E implementations involve virtualization, which is proof of its outstanding usability in this scenario as the software can be set up on physical servers or as a virtual storage appliance.

-In fact, Open-E JovianDSS is a perfect choice for any solution with virtualization, whether it’s storage for virtualization or virtualized storage, as it supports VMware, Citrix, Microsoft Hyper-V, and ProxMox.
+In fact, Open-E JovianDSS is a perfect choice for any solution with virtualization, whether it’s storage for virtualization or virtualized storage, as it supports such hypervisors like:

 In today’s article, we’d like to highlight the technical tips and recommendations for Open-E JovianDSS as storage for virtualization.
 We’ll answer the following questions: